-At Newtons, our agricultural law solicitors have an in-depth understanding of the issues farmers and landowners face throughout Yorkshire and County Durham.
+At Newtons, our agricultural law solicitors have an in-depth understanding of the issues farmers and landowners face throughout Yorkshire, Cumbria and the North East.

 Rural legal services involve our solicitors experienced in agricultural law acting on behalf of clients in matters relating to:

 - Agricultural property: This includes the buying and selling of farms, agricultural land and country estates.

 - Farm business tenancies: A type of business lease that qualifies an agricultural letting under the Agricultural Tenancies Act 1995.

 - Land development: Selling agricultural land for development or entering into joint venture agreements including promotion agreements can be complex and is high-value work.

 - Farm partnerships and structures: Advising on the different ways in which the farm can be owned and managed.
 Drafting suitable agreements so that there is clarity between the parties and the risk of disputes reduced, with suitable procedures incorporated for disagreements.
 We regularly advise on partnership agreements, shareholders agreements and joint venture agreements.
 We will also assist with restructuring upon retirement and whenever any party wants to exit the business.

 - Wills, trusts and inheritance tax planning: Preparing your estate for your death in the most tax-efficient way for the benefit of those you love gives you peace of mind and it is essential that you have an experienced solicitor to assist you with such matters.
 Trusts can help you protect your family and farm, transferring and distributing any farm assets before and after death.
 Trusts that are in place whilst you are still alive are called “living” trusts, and trusts that are active following your death are called “testamentary” trusts.

 - Divorce: Protecting the farm which is often owned within a partnership and providing for your family, when the marriage of one of the farm partners breaks down irretrievably.